decyphertek-io/decyphertek/docs/technotes/Waydroid.md

 [15:53:09] WAYLAND_DISPLAY is not set, defaulting to "wayland-0"
 [15:53:09] Wayland socket '/run/user/1000/wayland-0' doesn't exist; are you running a Wayland compositor?
 ```
+* It uses an old version of LineageOS 18 , not the recent version 21.

 References:
 -----------